 The most important thing I've learned from tutoring is that energy, empathy, and character make a great teacher, far above and beyond their mastery of the subjects and skills that need teaching.
 I try to instill on all of students the desire to overcome the challenge(s) that they are faced with.

-University of California-Irvine - BA, Political Science
+Undergraduate Degree: University of California-Irvine - Bachelor in Arts, Political Science and Government

-Whittier College of Law - JD, Law
+Graduate Degree: Whittier College of Law - Juris Doctor, Law

 ACT Reading: 32